Table of Contents

 Also, since the background is busy, spacing your information is integral.
 Make sure you use the space on the card strategically.

-How can I make my business card stand out?
+How can I make my creative business card stand out?

 Think about all the conferences and events you attend in a year.
 Now reflect on the amount of business cards you receive in them.